 Photos and details from the 2010 Restoration Week.

-The Museum has published a new book entitled Narrow Gauge Railroading in the San Juan Triangle.
+The Museum's first book is entitled Narrow Gauge Railroading in the San Juan Triangle.
 See details.
 The second book is entitled The History and Restoration of Galloping Goose No. 4.
 See details

 We have begun to list all of our archival material on the Archival Material Page.
 These include pdf files of RGS Employee Timetables and Annual Reports, RGS Time Sheets, a list of Maps and Drawings, etc.